xcart/xc5-manual/en/payments/braintree_tmp.md

       ![xc5_braintree_payment_method_added_successfully.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_payment_method_added_successfully.png)

-      Note that if the Braintree integration module is not installed at the time of adding the method, there will be an **Install** button instead of **Add**:
+      Note that if the Braintree integration module is not installed in your X-Cart store at the time of adding the method, there will be an **Install** button instead of **Add**:

       ![xc5_braintree_payment_method.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_payment_method.png)